Julian Barry

 Barry wrote or rewrote screenplays for several notable films including The River, Eyes of Laura Mars, and Rhinoceros, Me, Myself and I, and A Marriage - Georgia O'Keeffe and Alfred Stieglitz (PBS/American Playhouse Production).
 Barry appeared as himself in the film documentary Pablo, about the graphic artist and film director Pablo Ferro.

-Barry resides in Redding, Connecticut, but is frequently in London for theater work.
-He is not to be confused with the English singer/songwriter of the same name.

 Barry's autobiography, My Night with Orson, was published on July 9, 2011, by CreateSpace Independent Publishing Platform (ISBN 978-1-4635-5134-6).